On singular Q-curvature type equations: -curvature type equation

-Now, we are going to establish the regularity of $u$ to do so we first show that the function $h=-f\left\vert u\right\vert ^{N-2}$ is a Kato- Stummel function.
+\begin{proof} We adapt some ideas from Madani's paper in case of Yamabe type equation \cite {18}.
+First, we show that the function $h=-f\left\vert u\right\vert ^{N-2}$ is a Kato- Stummel's function.
 Using H\"{o}lder's inequality, we get